 3142 Upholstery Options

 The 3142 chair is available in three upholstery types: Fabric, Faux Leather (vinyl) and real leather.
-Fabrics colors are black, burgundy, navy or slate.
-The faux leather is available in black, burgundy and navy.
-The real leather is only available in black.
+Fabric colors are black, burgundy, navy or slate.
+The faux leather is available in black.
+The real leather is available in black, burgundy, navy, and firebrick red.
 Concept seating offers some of the most durable upholsteries on the market; however, their color selection leaves more to be desired.
 With that said, these chairs are not meant to be stylish but more utilitarian/practical.

 |Fabric (Black, Burgundy, Navy and Slate)||Standard|

 |Loop Arms||No additional charge|

 The manufacturing time for the 3142 chair is 5-7 business days.
 Transit time can be up to four days depending on where it is being shipped.
 Smaller orders of 1-2 chairs will ship FedEx ground and that means it will be delivered straight to your office or suite.
 Larger orders for three chairs or more will ship on a LTL freight truck.
 This can be dropped off at the loading dock or back of the truck if the building does not have a dock.
 If you need inside delivery please arrange this with the dealer before completing the order.

 The 3142 chair is shipped knocked down or unassembled.
 Concept Seating is one of the only high end 24/7 chair manufacturers shipping their chairs ground.
 This can be a huge advantage when receiving deliveries from a freight carrier is not an option.
 The downside is that you will have to assemble the chair.

 The 3142 chair comes standard with a six year warranty which covers all moving parts and upholstery.
 If something were to break or stop working, Concept Seating would send out free replacement parts.
 The end user would be responsible for changing out the parts.